SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/add-content.md

 ## Adding images

 Add images from the SuperOffice database or from the royalty-free online image database.
-See [Insert images in the message][1].
+[How to insert images in the message][1].

 <!-- Referenced links -->
 [1]: insert-images-in-message.md
+[2]: edit-paragraph.md

 <!-- Referenced images -->
 [img1]: ../../../../media/icons/marketing-and-forms/editor-sidepanel-btn-content.png